 Did you know that Denmark is considered one of the happiest countries in the world?
 It actually ranks high in many lists and surveys and this is a big part of why so many people go here.
 Among many reasons, part of why this is so is Danish culture.
 Based on the social customs here, it's not surprising why many people are happy in Copenhagen.

 A good example is that most Danes talk in moderate volumes.
-They know to respect other people around them and wouldn't want their conversation to disrupt others' business.
-It's also common to give gifts here, especially for guests who are invited to someone's home.
+Whether in a business setting or casual gatherings, they know to respect other people around them and wouldn't want their conversation to disrupt others' business.
+It's also common to give gifts here, especially for guests who are invited to someone's home for dinner.
 This always helps strengthen friendships and other relationships.

 No matter how nostalgic Copenhagen seems, it's still a very contemporary city.
 The public transport here, for instance, is completely efficient.
 Just like in many ther European capital cities, it has its own underground metro system that travels all throughout the different neighborhoods here.
 There are also the S-Train, buses, taxis, bikes, and electric scooters here too, offering a myriad of options for you to get to where you need to be.
 And, of course, there's always the option of booking a ride through your transportation app.
 Whichever way you choose, you can easily reach your destination in no time thanks to Copenhagen's public transport.